TechnoMystics-org/minion_chatbot/README.md

 # minion_chatbot
-nodejs webapp leveraging openai's chatgpt model
+nodejs webapp leveraging OpenAI's ChatGPT-4 model, Redis for session storage, and OAuth2 security pointed at a Mastodon server.

 ## Dependencies
 linux server with the following